Saddle FAQ

 Frequently asked questions on Saddle Finance, Liquidity Pools, Pegged Assets, Rewards and Incentives.

-Saddle is collaborative and fun to work with: We root our ethos in the desire to support the DeFi ecosystem and partner with like-minded protocols.
+Saddle is collaborative and fun to work with: We root our ethos in the desire to the DeFi ecosystem and partner with like-minded protocols.

 Saddle is built by DeFi natives with prior years of developer experience at Web2 companies like Uber, Amazon, and Square.
 As regular DeFi users ourselves, we’ve seen first-hand how important an active and vibrant community is for a project’s success.
 We know Web2, but we know Web3 better.